purplebugs/elastic-kibana-node/README.md

 ```

-To verify the image is created, look for the app tagged with that version
+Optional: Verify the image is created by looking for the app tagged with that version

 ```
 docker images